everymind/everymind.github.io/_projects/SurprisingMinds.md

 ## Want to learn more?

-Check out our [project blog](/categories/#surprising-minds) for recent news and updates!
+Check out our [project blog](/categories/#surprising-minds) for documentation of the project, and recent news and updates!

 Visit [Surprising Minds' github repository](https://github.com/everymind/SurprisingMinds) to see the dataset, our analysis code, and visualizations of the project's results!